flpm/oak/output/books/B008ELXJD2.md

 rating:
   rating: 4.643914631801577
   count: 5201
+duration: PT7H59M
 cover_filename: B008ELXJD2.jpg
-purchase_date: '2015-08-13'
-listening_date: '2015-08-10'
+read_status: listened to
 theme: crime fiction
-duration: PT7H59M
-type: audiobook
-read_status: listened to
-recommendation_status: null
 ---
 Soon to be a major motion picture sequel to Murder on the Orient Express with a screenplay by Michael Green, directed by and starring Kenneth Branagh alongside Gal Gadot and Armie Hammer - coming September 17, 2021!
 Beloved detective Hercule Poirot embarks on a journey to Egypt in one of Agatha Christie’s most famous mysteries.